Joystream/joystream/cli/README.md

 <!-- first-steps -->
 When using the CLI for the first time there are a few common steps you might want to take in order to configure the CLI:

-1. Make sure the CLI is using the correct node endpoint by executing the `api:getUri` command.
-You can change the uri via `api:setUri` ie. `api:setUri ws://localhost:9944/` (to use the local node).
+1. Set the correct node endpoint.
+You can do this by executing `api:setUri` or any command that requires an api connection.
+To verify the current endpoint you can execute `api:getUri`.
 1. In order to use the accounts/keys that you may already have access to within Pioneer, you need to dowload the backup json file(s) ([https://testnet.joystream.org/#/accounts](https://testnet.joystream.org/#/accounts)) and import them into the CLI by executing `account:import /path/to/backup.json`.
 1. By executing `account:choose` you can choose one of the imported accounts, that will then serve as context for the next commands (you can check currently selected account using `account:info`).
 If you just want to use the development _Alice_ or _Bob_ account, you can access them without importing by providing an additional flag: `account:choose --showSpecial`.
 1. The context should now be fully set up!
 Feel free to use the `--help` flag to investigate the available commands or take a look at the sections below.
+1. You may also find it useful to get the first part of the command (before the colon) autocompleted when you press `[Tab]` while typing the name in the console.
+Executing `autocomplete` command will provide the instructions on how to set this up (see documentation below).
 <!-- first-steps -->

 # Commands